lehoangvi123/FormValidation/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## Contact

-For any questions or feedback, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, feel free to reach out to me at [lehoangvi.fullstack.it@gmail.com](mailto:lehoangvi.fullstack.it@gmail.com).